Langinkoski: Tsar Nicholas II

+Museum

-When Finland became independent in 1917 the imperial fishing lodge was taken over by the Finnish government, but it was left without maintenance.
+During the First World War, the Russian Revolution broke out in 1917, overthrowing the Russian Empire.
+As a consequence of these events, the Grand Duchy of Finland declared its independence.
+When Finland became independent in 1917 the Imperial Fishing Lodge was taken over by the Finnish Government, but it was left without maintenance.
 Pieces of furniture were removed to unknown destinations and the lodge began to deteriorate.

-Private individuals saved the lodge for posterity by establishing an association with the intention of turning the lodge into a museum.
+Private individuals saved the lodge for posterity by establishing an association, Kymenlaakson Museoseura, with the intention of turning the lodge into a museum.
 Their second attempt to get the government's permission for their project met with success and in 1933 the museum was opened.
-This very day the association, Langinkoski Museum Society, acts as museum operator under a contract with the government and under the supervision of the National Board of Antiquities.
+Kymenlaakson Museoseura operated the museum until 1967.
+During the same year, Langinkoskiseura, continued its work.
+Until 2018, Langinkoskiseura, acted as museum operator under a contract with the government and under the supervision of the National Board of Antiquities.

-In the 1920s the beds of the emperor and the empress had been taken away to an unknown place.
-As a result of many years of detective work by the Museum Society the beds were traced to Kultaranta, the summer residence of the president of Finland.
+In the 1920s the beds of the Emperor and the Empress had been taken away to an unknown place.
+As a result of many years of detective work by the Finnish Heritage Agency the beds were traced to Kultaranta, the summer residence of the president of Finland.

 There they were placed in the guest rooms.
 In 1956 they were returned to Langinkoski where they can be seen upstairs in the bedroom of the imperial couple."

+In October 2024, it was announced that the museum would be closed due to budget cuts by Petteri Orpo's government affecting the Finnish Heritage Agency.
+The Finnish Heritage Agency received additional funding from the Orpo government, which made it possible to continue museum operations.

+Langinkoski is a popular destination.
+In 2019, there were 12,431 visitors, which is more than at any time in the fishing lodge's recent history.
+As many as 34 percent of Langinkoski's visitors were foreigners.